 Manage cybersecurity risks that could adversely affect production goals.
-Cybersecurity risk on the manufacturing system could potentially adversely affect production goals.
+Cybersecurity risk on the manufacturing system, including asset damage, could potentially adversely affect production goals.
 Personnel should understand cybersecurity and production goal interdependencies

 Maintain Trade Secrets

 Manage cybersecurity risks that could lead to the loss or compromise of the organization's intellectual property and sensitive business data.